Psychoanalysis, LGBT, BDSM, Non Neuro Typical, Anger & Stress Management Counselling

 Post Traumatic Stress Disorder and other forms of Trauma, Counselling and Psychotherapy

-Trauma can be from individual events, or from a period of repeated exposure to stress such as abuse.
+Trauma can be from individual events (classic PTSD), or from a period of repeated exposure to stress such as abuse (complex PTSD).
 Working with trauma requires patience and commitment and specialised methods such as hypnoanalysis, EMDR, mindfulness and trauma counselling are used to work through the effects of the trauma.
 Often many of the effects are locked away in patterns only traceable by following the trauma emotions, physical or emotional, rather than by logical thinking, and this is what often frustrates attempts at self help.

-it is not enough in modern PTSD thinking to have skills in "talking therapy", you need neurological, mindfulness, hypnotherapy, somatic and body-psychology skills to be truly effective.
+I is now widely accepted that integrative therapy is best with complex PTSD cases, and it is not enough to have "talking therapy" alone, you need neurological, mindfulness, hypnotherapy, somatic, complementary therapy and body-psychology skills to be truly effective.

 LGBT* BDSM Kink, Poly and Queer Counselling and Psychotherapy

-I am experienced in, and attend regular training updates in working with specialist gender and identity diversity groups and unconventional relationships and this is one of my most worked in areas of practice.
+I am experienced in, and attend regular training updates in complex PTSD, attachment, working with specialist gender and identity diversity groups and unconventional relationships.
 I am part of both the Pink Therapy and Rainbow Therapist networks.
 We subscribe to the belief it is not enough to be diversity friendly, we need to be diversity knowledgeable.